KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 ## Implementation

-In the following section of this article I will be implementing a nan-boxing system in C.
+In the following section of this article I will be implementing a NaN-boxing system in C.

 First, lets define some type IDs for the short encoded types.